History and Mission

 Annual Becca Conference

-Since 2004, the Washington State Becca Task Force has co-hosted an annual two-day conference in collaboration with a juvenile court or education partner.
+Since 2004, the Washington State Becca Task Force has co-hosted an annual two-day conference in collaboration with a juvenile court and/or education partner.
 Becca Task Force members, school representatives, juvenile court representatives, members of the legal community, service providers, and other interested stakeholders are invited to attend the Conference to learn about current developments in Becca-related research, law, and policy; receive information and training on model programs and practices used in Washington and nationally; and network with stakeholders and representatives from various youth-serving agencies in the State.

 Annual Becca Education Sessions